Winding Forward: In 2026, I Hope to Say “Yes” More Often

 And there I was, alone.

 Not in a tragic way.
-Just… observant.
-Aware.
+Just observant.

 Reading poetry at the Bowery Poetry Club in Manhattan